mamal72/persian-twitter/README.md

 # persian-twitter

-Improve Twitter and TweetDeck user exprience for Persian users (a Chrome extension)
+Improve Twitter and TweetDeck user experience for Persian users (a Chrome extension)

 ## Installation